 Often you see the label “Isotonic” on sports drink.
 Isotonic means that the concentration of dissolved substances (carbohydrates and salts) in the sports drink is the same as the concentration of dissolved substances in the blood.
 Which means that it contains the maximal amounts of energy without compromising absorption speed.

 Normally, sports drinks of 6-8% carbohydrates are considered isotonic, however, research shows that this guideline may not be true for all brands.
 Don’t trust the “isotonic” label on your sports drink.
 If you experience an upset stomach or a dry mouth during training after drinking a sports drink, diluting it can solve the problem.
 It might be that the concentration of dissolved substances is a little too high to be isotonic.

 Don’t drink too much!

 While doing intense sport sports drink can be advised, outside of sports they are just as bad as soft drinks.
 Sports drinks can improve performance but should be handled with care.
-Most sport drinks are acidic.
+Most sports drinks are acidic.
 Constantly exposing your teeth to this acidic environment puts them at risk of erosion.
 Lastly, a typical bottle of sports drink contains about 140 calories.
 If you watch your intake, this is certainly something to take into account.

 For the geeks among us

 To be isotonic a drink should have an osmolality between 270-300mmol/kg.
 In the table below you can see the osmolality of commercially available sports drinks.
-As you may notice not all ‘isotonic’ sports drinks are truly isotonic, unfortunately those numbers are not always displayed on the bottle.
+As you may notice not all ‘isotonic’ sports drinks are truly isotonic, unfortunately, those numbers are not always displayed on the bottle.

 |Name sports drink||Physical state at purchase||Carbohydrate